 By state law, Florida Constitution, Art.
 X,§ 4(a), a homestead is real property to the extent of 160 contiguous acres outside a municipality, or one-half of an acre of continuous land in a municipality, owned by a natural person, and the improvements thereon.

-If the home was the decedent's homestead property, Florida probate court protects some or all of the homestead from being sold to satisfy most of the decedent's creditors' claims (other than certain debts such as mortgage or construction liens or valid federal and state taxes and assessments).
+If the home was the decedent's homestead property, Florida law protects some or all of the homestead from being sold to satisfy most of the decedent's creditors' claims (other than certain debts such as mortgage or construction liens or valid federal and state taxes and assessments).

 If you have inherited real property in Florida and would like to discuss your situation as well as our fees for your case, please e-mail us, email@example.com or call toll free, 866-465-8046, or locally within Citrus County, 726-5444, with the specifics and we will discuss your options in greater detail.

 Here's a hypothetical and fairly common example of a simple Florida probate court proceeding involving vacant land.